chhabraamit/2048/README.md

 # 2048
-An cli implementation of 2048 game in golang
+A cli implementation of 2048 game in golang